knoxite/website/content/docs/storage-backends/content.md

 {{<lbimg src="/images/backends/backblaze/backblaze_key_created_focus.png" title="created key">}}

-Note that the application key will only appear here once.
+Note that the application key will only be displayed once.
 Make sure to store it in a secure place.

 ---